Caroline Stanbury Adds Something Special To Her Coffee In The Morning

 “By the time night fell, Caroline [Stanbury] had gathered a group of pals for a dreamy, candlelit dinner at a table that was elegantly decorated in white.
 The decor itself was show-stopping — but the fire dancer who showed up later might have been even more eye-catching.”

-Caroline and family are now living in a community called Al Barari which has everything they need.
+Caroline and her family are now living in a community called Al Barari which has everything they need.

 “Al Barari was discreet, secure and has everything I need.
 So if I really want to be lazy I don’t have to move!”